Tina-Gh/Modulation-Techniques-in-Commuinications/Communications Lab/Readme.md

 # Communications Lab:

-In file "Communications lab (Modulation Techniques).zip", I have put all the codes for my Communications lab course which includes Matlab codes, Matlab Simulations (Simulink), and GNURadio simulinks.
+In file "Communications lab (Modulation Techniques).zip", I have put all the codes for my Communications lab course which includes Matlab codes, Matlab Simulations (Simulink), and GNURadio simulations.